MeseCraft/MeseCraft/mods/MODULES/tnt_revamped/README.md

 4. TNT blinks on ignite.

-4. It is possible to make minecraft style TNT cannons with this mod.
+4. It is possible to make TNT cannons with this mod.

 5. TNT does not damage nodes if it blows up in water.
 (This can be changed in config)